hunter-sills/hunter-sills/README.md

-# Hello, I'm Hunter Sills.
+# Hunter Sills

-I'm a data analyst focusing on SQL, Tableau, and Python.
+### Data Analyst

+Seasoned data and operations professional shifting my focus to data analysis and visualization.
+This portfolio is a demonstration of my proficiency in SQL, Tableau, Python, and an analytic mindset.

+I'm always happy to talk shop or discuss opportunities to collaborate -- feel free to drop me a line.

 Here are some of my projects:

 ### My Projects